apache/arrow/docs/source/format/Columnar.rst

 Compression
 -----------

-There are three different options for record batch body buffers compression: buffers can be uncompressed, can use ``lz4`` or ``zstd`` compression codec.
-All buffers in the flat sequence of the message body are compressed separately with the same codec.
+There are three different options for compression of record batch body buffers: Buffers can be uncompressed, buffers can be compressed with the``lz4`` compression codec, or buffers can be compressed with the ``zstd`` compression codec.
+Buffers in the flat sequence of a message body must be either all uncompressed or all compressed separately using the same codec.

 The difference between compressed and uncompressed buffers in the serialized form is as follows: